Dyn76/Chemical-Thermodynamics/README.md

 #  Thermodynamics
-Program to calcualte chemical reaction equiliobrium
+Program to calculate chemical reaction equilibrium using MATLAB